KorbinianKuhn/markdown-slides/README.md

 - 📅 Date of the build will be included as a versioning
 - 📚 Supports multiple markdown files to split your presentation in subslides
 - ➡️ Use space and arrow keys to navigate
-- 🎨 Easily override the custom HDM theme
+- 🎨 Easily override the Stuttgart Media University (HDM) theme with custom colors and logos
+- 🚀 Just deploy your slides with Gitlab or GitHub pages

 <!-- slide -->